 In collaboration with regional partners, including the NGO Forum on ADB, Accountability Counsel actively advocates for the strengthening of the Asian Development Bank’s (ADB) Accountability Mechanism.

-Accountability Counsel participated in the 2017 ADB Annual Meeting, held from May 4-7, 2017 in Yokohama, Japan.
-In meetings and events with stakeholders from the ADB, Accountability Counsel’s South Asia Director, Anirudha Nagar, and partners stressed needed reforms to ensure that the ADB’s accountability mechanism effectively provides remedy for affected individuals and communities.
+Accountability Counsel participated in the 2017 and 2018 ADB Annual Meetings, held in Yokohama, Japan and Manilla, Philippines, respectively.
+In meetings and events with stakeholders from the ADB, Accountability Counsel and partners stressed needed reforms to ensure that the ADB’s accountability mechanism effectively provides remedy for affected individuals and communities.
+Accountability Counsel continued to advocate for enhanced accountability at the ADB’s Accountability Mechanism Expert Meeting in London on 17 January 2019.
 While several aspects of the Accountability Mechanism, comprised of the Special Project Facilitator (SPF) and the Compliance Review Panel (CRP), improved in accessibility and predictability after the 2010 – 2012 policy review, major gaps remain in the mechanism’s operations.

 These gaps, highlighted in Glass Half Full?
 The State of Accountability in Development Finance, include the lack of external stakeholder participation in the selection of Accountability Mechanism staff, and the inability of the CRP to make recommendations to address non-compliance.
 Additionally, the mechanism currently faces potential conflicts of interest, as it is advised by the ADB’s general counsel.
 The mechanism’s independence could be improved by having its own legal counsel.
 Independence would be further promoted by preventing the ADB’s board and board committees from reviewing or approving the CRP’s proposed Terms of Reference or draft compliance reports.
 Accountability Counsel will continue to work with regional partners to address these gaps and ensure that those harmed by the ADB’s investments have an effective avenue for accountability and redress.